 There are batteries specifically rated for RV use.
 However, some batteries are rated for use in a lot of different types of motor vehicles like boats, ATVs, RVs, and more.
 Without a battery, the appliances and lights in your RV won’t work.

-Depending on the type of battery, you can discharge them anywhere from 50-100% before you charge them again.
+Depending on the battery type, you can discharge them anywhere from 50-100% before you charge them again.

 They do not produce power but are intended to reserve a large amount of power onboard so when you hook them up and turn them on, they supply enough power to your RV to run your necessities.
-They work for long periods of time before needing to be recharged.
+They work for long periods of time before needing to be recharged on a battery charger.

 How RV Batteries Work